iPlantCollaborativeOpenSource/irods_connection_counter/README.md

 -m for connections by minute

+By default, the log will output connections by second

 -i "name1,name2,name3" for users you want to ignore

-By default, the log will output connections by second and will count all users in the file
+-y <year> for the year the log was generated.
+Defaults to current year

 #Output
 The script will create an output folder for each individual .log file titled <name of log>_parser_output.
 Each folder will contain a file for every user found in the log as well as a "parsertotal.out" file containing the aggregate of all user connections.

 The format for Jun 16 08:10:17 would be

 20150616 08:10:17

 20150616 08:10